 If you are injured by a negligent driver in any accident involving a rental car – whether it was you or the other motorist driving the rental – discuss your case and your legal options as quickly as possible with an experienced Evansville personal injury attorney.

-Your attorney will examine the details of the case, protect your rights, explain your legal options, help you file an injury claim, negotiate on your behalf for an acceptable settlement, and if necessary, take your personal injury case to court.
+Our attorneys will examine the details of your case, protect your rights, explain your legal options, help you file an injury claim, negotiate on your behalf for an acceptable settlement, and if necessary, take your personal injury case to court.